 Significant Abilities Are Not Captured by IQ Tests

-Many famous brilliant people have performed poorly in academic areas, yet became great artists, musicians or scientists (like Einstein).
-The American Psychiatric Association admits that there are many different types of intelligence and many theories.
+Many famous brilliant people have performed poorly in academic areas, yet became great artists, musicians, or scientists (like Einstein).
+The American Psychological Association admits that there are many different types of intelligence and many theories.

-In fact, there is not even a generally accepted consensus of what the word “intelligence” means.
+In fact, there is not even a generally accepted consensus on what the word “intelligence” means.
 We don’t even know what we are measuring!
-At best we can say that we are measuring how well someone takes tests.
+At best, we can say that we are measuring how well someone takes tests.

 In 1910, H. H. Goddard, the director of the Vineland School for Feeble-Minded Girls and Boys in New Jersey, decided that the Binet test would be a wonderful way to screen students for his school.
 Goddard classified people as being normal, idiots, or imbeciles.
-Idiots could only develop to a mental age of three to seven years, while imbeciles could not progress to more than a three-year-old level.
+Idiots could only develop to a mental age of three to seven years, while imbeciles could not progress beyond a three-year-old level.
 Goddard developed a new term, “morons,” to describe people who were somewhere between normal and idiots.
 He felt that there was a danger of morons having babies and polluting the gene pool.
-His solution have to have everyone be tested for IQ and those determined to be morons would be sterilized or isolated at his school.
+His solution was to have everyone tested for IQ, and those determined to be morons would be sterilized or isolated at his school.

 Later, this test was “improved” at Stanford University to become the Stanford-Binet test that is still used today.
 Nearly all intelligence tests today are based on this one test, which was never proven to actually test intelligence or even define it.